Corolla Vacation RentalsSee All Homes

 Wild Horses of Corolla, North Carolina

-One of the town’s claim to fame (besides the red-brick lighthouse) are the over 100 feral Banker horses spotted roaming the beaches, roads and backyards in the area.
-Highly guarded and protected by several local organizations including the Corolla Wild Horse Fund, visitors are often informed by area natives and local law enforcement that being within 100 feet of the horses is illegal.
+One of the town’s claims to fame (besides the red brick lighthouse) are the roughly 100 feral Banker horses spotted roaming the beaches, roads and backyards in the area.
+Highly guarded and protected by several local organizations including the Corolla Wild Horse Fund, visitors are often informed by area natives and local law enforcement that being within 50 feet of the horses is illegal.
 Although a bustling vacation town, Corolla also serves as a permanent sanctuary for the horses that are considered as a “cultural treasure" by the State of North Carolina.

-Many Outer Banks visitors consider seeing the wild horses found in Corolla on their “bucket list" of things to do while on vacation.
+Many Outer Banks visitors consider seeing the wild horses found in Corolla an item on their “bucket list" of things to do while on vacation.
 There is no shortage of local businesses that specialize in giving “wild horse tours" on a regular basis during the summer months.
-In fact, we offer all of our guests a savings on wild horse tours with Corolla Outback Adventures through our Club Seaside program.
+In fact, we offer all of our guests a savings on wild horse tours through our Club Seaside program.

 Major Attractions in Corolla, North Carolina

-Easily the tallest structure on the Outer Banks north of Bodie Island Lighthouse, thousands of Corolla visitors stop by the 162 foot-tall, all red-brick Currituck Beach Lighthouse during their vacation each year.
+Easily the tallest structure on the Outer Banks north of Bodie Island Lighthouse, thousands of Corolla visitors stop by the 162-foot tall, red brick Currituck Beach Lighthouse during their vacation each year.
 The structure first opened on December of 1875 and its bright lens is responsible for saving countless sailors lives over the years.
 Vacationers can climb the over 200 stairs to the top during the summertime and enjoy panoramic views of the Currituck Sound and Atlantic Ocean that are unparalleled from any other vantage point on the Outer Banks.

-The Outer Banks Center for Wildlife Education is located right on the Currituck Sound, this Corolla attraction has an array of interesting wildlife displays and exhibits and is a highly kid-friendly place to check out.
+The Outer Banks Center for Wildlife Education is located right on the Currituck Sound.
+This Corolla attraction has an array of interesting wildlife displays and exhibits and is a highly kid-friendly place to check out.
 Visitors can tour the building, feed the fish, and view the rotating short films free of any charge.
-A perfect stop between visiting the neighboring red-brick lighthouse or on a rainy day.
+A perfect stop after visiting the neighboring red-brick lighthouse or place to go on a rainy day.

 Corolla, NC Beaches